rodriggj/saleforce_dev/readme.md

     <p align="center"><img src="https://user-images.githubusercontent.com/8760590/143151064-0e5e460c-7427-48c2-a709-ad15e64f8bc9.png" width="450"></p>

-    5. Now with this config change wer are not ready to create a Scratch Org.
+    5. Now we are ready to create a Scratch Org.
 Within the DevHub we may have multiple `Scratch Orgs`.
 To create a `Scratch Org` we will execute the following command.

     ```s
     sfdx force:org:create -a lwcScratchOrg -d 30 -f config/project-scratch-def.json -s